 a.
 As to applications for a renewal of a term of office, the panel essentially based itself on the elements forwarded by the governments of the Member States, i.e. the CV in the format defined by the panel on 25 April 2014, listing in particular published texts written by the candidate.
-The panel also asks candidates for the office of Judge of the Court of Justice or of the General Court to provide a list of the closed cases for which they acted as Rapporteur at the Court of Justice or at the General Court, distinguishing between judgments and orders, as well as any pending cases on which they are acting as Rapporteur.
-Similarly, for candidates for the office of Advocate-General of the Court of Justice, the panel examines the list of cases in which they delivered an opinion, again distinguishing between judgments and orders.
+The panel also asked candidates for the office of Judge of the Court of Justice or of the General Court to provide a list of the closed cases for which they acted as Rapporteur at the Court of Justice or at the General Court, distinguishing between judgments and orders and clarifying the formation of the court, as well as any pending cases on which they are acting as Rapporteur.
+Similarly, for candidates for the office of Advocate-General of the Court of Justice, the panel examined the list of cases in which they delivered an opinion, again distinguishing between different formations of the court.
 On the basis of these elements, the panel was able to conduct an effective assessment of the candidates' suitability for a new term of office.

-It should be noted that the panel does not refrain in principle from giving an unfavourable opinion in exceptional cases, if it considers that a candidate proposed for renewal of his or her term of office does not have, or no longer has, the ability required to exercise high-level or very high-level judicial functions and therefore does not meet the requirement, laid down in Article 255 TFEU, of suitability for performing the duties of the office he or she is applying for.
-However, the panel has yet to make use of this possibility, so while it cannot be completely ruled out, it nevertheless remains a largely theoretical option.
+It should be noted that the panel does not refrain from giving an unfavourable opinion in exceptional cases, if it considers that candidates proposed for renewal of their term of office do not have, or no longer have, the ability required to carry out high-level or very high-level judicial duties and therefore do not meet the requirement, laid down in Article 255 TFEU, of suitability for performing the duties of the office they are applying for.
+The panel has yet to make use of this possibility, which nonetheless cannot be ruled out if certain specific circumstances were to arise such that a candidate appeared unable to continue to perform demanding judicial duties.

 b.
 As to candidates for a first term of office as Judge or Advocate-General, the panel systematically requested the most comprehensive information.
-Thus, for each candidature for a first term of office, the panel took account of:
+Thus, for each candidate for a first term of office, the panel wished to take account of:

-- the essential reasons which led the government to propose the candidate; - information on the national procedure that led to the candidate being selected, if there was one; - a letter from the candidate explaining the reasons for the application; - ◆ a CV in the harmonised format defined by the panel at its meeting on 25 April 2014; - the text of one to three recent publications, of which the candidate is the author, written in or translated into English or French;

-the presentation of one to three sensitive legal cases which the candidate has handled in his or her professional practice, which must not exceed five pages per case.
+- the essential reasons which led the government to propose the candidate: - information on the national procedure that led to the candidate being selected, if there was one; - a letter from the candidate explaining the reasons for the application; - ♦ a CV in the harmonised format defined by the panel at its meeting on 25 April 2014; - the text of one to three recent publications, of which the candidate is the author, written in or translated into English or French; - the presentation of one to three delicate legal cases which the candidate has handled in their professional practice, which must not exceed five pages per case.

-Whenever any of these elements are not in the dossier forwarded to the panel, the panel automatically requests them.
+Whenever any of these elements are not in the file forwarded to the panel, the panel systematically requests them.